missingno7/revo/revo/README.md

 use rand::rngs::ThreadRng;

 pub trait EvoIndividual<IndividualData>: Send + Sync {
-    // Create a new individual with default values fn new(ind_data: &IndividualData) -> Self;

     // Create a new individual with randomised values fn new_randomised(ind_data: &IndividualData, rng: &mut ThreadRng) -> Self;